sarah/dw-writings/3-merkle-slides.md

 There's a data structure, which is just a way of organizing data, called a "[Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)".
 Or "Merkle DAG" ([Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 Or "Merkle".
 Merkle was the last name of the man who invented this data structure.
 His first name was Robert.

 A Merkle tree is a data structure that, as I like to think of it, encodes history so that you cannot go back and change it.
-It's the "no fake news" of data structures.
+In the parlance of 2018, it's the "no fake news" of data structures.

 Merkle trees are the underlying data structure that allow cryptocurrencies like Bitcoin and Ethereum to function, so it's pretty important that people can't change the record of what happened.